 When looking at forum reviews for this curriculum, you’ll find a few common themes.

-Many moms on different forums said the Abeka Academy curriculum is, however, quite repetitive (sometimes with busywork), and not overly hands-on.
+Many parents on different forums said the Abeka Academy curriculum is repetitive (e.g., busy work) and not overly hands-on.
 (It’s mostly video-learning or book-learning.)

 Pros and Cons of an Abeka Homeschool Curriculum

-When I looked into the pros and cons of an Abeka curriculum, I found there was a surprising amount of conflicting reviews (albeit, most were quite positive).
+When I looked into the pros and cons of an Abeka curriculum, I found a surprising amount of conflicting reviews (albeit, most were quite positive).

-Some people found the busywork a pro, while others considered it a con.
-Other families liked the strong, Christian, patriotic flavor of the Abeka program, while others strongly disliked it.
-Some moms found the work engaging and helpful, while some found it painful and lacking motivation.
-Let’s have a closer look at what some moms said below.
+Some people found the busy work a pro, while others considered it a con.
+Other families loved the strong, Christian, patriotic flavor of the Abeka program, while others intensely disliked it.

 Pros of the Abeka Homeschool Curriculum